vidhisharma3193/rails-practice-students-app/README.md

 * Time yourself while working on the deliverables
 * Prioritize associations (being able to select an instructor for a student)
 * Commit when you hit 75 minutes
-* When you have finished all deliverables, commit again and submit a pull request
+* When you have finished all deliverables, commit again.
 * Slack us if you get stuck anywhere for more than 15 minutes.